Tuesday, March 6, 2012

 No "big savings" anyway...

-Actual energy savings are a fraction of 1% of overall energy use and around 1% of grid electricity, as seen with official USA Department of Energy, EU institutional and other official data:
+Even the gross energy usage savings (before described reduction factors) are a fraction of 1% of overall energy use and around 1% of grid electricity, as seen with official USA Department of Energy, EU institutional and other official data

 http://ceolas.net/#li171x